 Elizabeth Quay is a waterfront precinct that unites central Perth with the Swan River.
 It focuses on a 730m terraced promenade surrounding a newly formed inlet, and an island created by excavating the land that joined it to the shore.

 Our full landscape masterplan was completed in 2012 and the public spaces opened in 2016.
-Over time, new buildings including residential, retail, commercial and hotel developments will frame the inlet.
-There will be restaurants, bars and cafés, and venues for an arts festival.
+Over time, new buildings including residential, retail, commercial and hotel developments have sprung up to frame the inlet.
+There are now restaurants, bars and cafés, and venues for an arts festival.

 The island is planted with indigenous species to encourage wildlife.
 It is a venue for large public events and, between events, a secluded place to relax.
 There is a children’s playground and the soft garden landscape is an oasis within the surrounding city.
 The island has a stone revetment and a sand ramp designed for small recreational craft and wild swans.
 There is a water-treatment facility for surface run off—a sustainability measure to preserve water quality.